FYS4420 – Experimental techniques in condensed matter physics

 As the teaching involves laboratory and/or field work, you should consider taking out a separate travel and personal risk insurance.
 Read about your insurance cover as a student.

-There will be grades on all the 4 project reports.
-All project reports must be passed to attend the exam.
-The project reports count 50% in the evaluation.
+All four project reports must be passed to attend the exam.

 Language of examination